couchbase/indexing/secondary/docs/design/markdown/query.md

 6. The Indexer receiving the Scan request will become the scan co-ordinator.
 It checks the local topology information to decide which Indexer nodes will participate in this scan.
   - If index is not found, scan coordinator will return an error "INDEX_NOT_FOUND"
   - If index exists but is in rollback mode, scan coordinator will return an error "INDEX_IN_ROLLBACK"
-7. Scan co-ordinator decides on the Scan Timestamp for this scan.
-Based on consistency/stability options, it would either:
-  - Poll all KV nodes for the latest timestamp(`Session Consistency`) and choose a Stability Timestamp later than that.
-Otherwise wait for such Stability Timestamp to be available.
+7. Based on the consistency option, the indexer will choose a suitable Stability Timestamp.
+If none is available, it will wait for such Stability Timestamp to become available.
   - Choose latest Stability Timestamp as the Scan Timestamp for the Scan (`Any Consistency` + `Scan/Query Stability`).
   - Choose a nil Scan Timestamp for scanning the tip(`Any Consistency` + `No Stability`).
 8. Scan coordinator will send all participating indexers(identified in Step 6) the Scan request with Scan Timestamp.